BedirK/Portfolio-Projects/Customer Segmentation/RFM Analysis End-to-End/FLO/README.md

         ii.
 Discounts of up to 40% are planned for men's and children's products.
 This discount is aimed at customers who have been good in the past but have not been shopping for a long time, as well as new customers.
 ## TASK 6: Creating RFM Dashboard
- 1. Access RFM data from the SQL database and make a connection between PowerBI
+ 1. Access RFM table from SQL Server and create a data connection between PowerBI